AdobeDocs/document-cloud-learn.en/help/labsummit/fillsign.md

 ![pre pop](assets/prepop.jpg)

 **Step 11:** Once the form is complete, tap the Share button in the lower right corner to email.

-* Save commonly used data—Sensei detects field types.
-* Sign it your way—draw or type.
-* Send—and track.
-* Secure—the document cannot be changed after signing.

 ## Recap: